rytswd/get-istio-multicluster/docs/2-local-clusters/argo-cd-without-istio-operator.md

 <!-- == imptr: full-clone / end == -->

-For more information about using this repo, you can chekc out the full documentation in [Using this repo](https://github.com/rytswd/get-istio-multicluster/blob/main/docs/snippets/steps/use-this-repo.md).
+For more information about using this repo, you can check out the full documentation in [Using this repo](https://github.com/rytswd/get-istio-multicluster/blob/main/docs/snippets/steps/use-this-repo.md).

 ---